Kids on the way? Here’s how to stock your goat kidding kit and be prepared for kidding season, including a full list of supplies!

 - Bananas (Provides energy and vitamins to mama goat)

-- Box of Wine (This is for you, not the goats.
+- Box of wine to keep in barn (This is for you, not the goats.
 You’ll understand why…)

 Additional Items You May Need If Issues Arise: